shanyu-sys/kvcached-open/benchmarks/bench_novita/README.md

 ### Metrics

-I am still working on the metrics analysis.
-I plan to include the following metrics:
-- Revenue over time plot.
-The revenue is calculated as the token throughput multiplied by the price per token, and aggregated over all the model instances.
-- Average utilization boost.
-Given the same amount of hardware resource, say prism can serve 4 models, and the baseline can serve 2 models, the average utilization boost is the aggregated token throughput of Prism compared to the baseline.
-- Cost savings.
-Cost savings can be calculated as, given the same amount of models to be served, (total number of GPUs used by Prism) / (total number of GPUs used by baseline)

 I’m continuing to work on the metrics analysis.
 The current plan is to include the following metrics:

 - **Revenue over time**: A plot showing how revenue changes over time.
 Revenue is computed as `token throughput × price per token of the model`, aggregated across all model instances.
 Compare the revenue of Prism and the baseline.